Chortkov (Hasidic dynasty): Chortkov dynasty history

-Rav Duvid Moshe Friedman
+Duvid Moshe Friedman

 The first Rebbe of Chortkov was Rabbi Duvid Moshe Friedman (1828–1903), son of Rabbi Yisroel Friedman of Ruzhyn.
 He was born in 1828 on the festival of Shavuos.
 His first wife was the daughter of Rabbi Aaron Twerski of Chernobyl.
-His second wife was his first cousin, a daughter of his brother Rabbi Shalom Yosef Friedman of Sadigura.
 In 1865, 14 years after his father's death, he settled in Chortkov forming his own community there.
+Rabbi David Moshe completely divorced himself from carnal desires and was constant in his devotion to God.
 His followers were one of the largest Hasidic groups in Galicia, numbering in the thousands.
-He led an ascetic life, secluding and preoccupying himself with study and prayer day and night.
-Although he preferred to detach himself from world affairs and distance himself from communal disputes, he was nevertheless considered a major leader of Central European Jewry.
-To this instance, he agreed to meet with Theodor Herzl who had sent him a personal letter hoping to garner his support for the Zionist Movement, although the meeting never materialised.
-His oldest son, Reb Nuchem Mordechai, died aged 21 in 1880.
-He died on Hoshana Rabbah, 1903, and was succeeded by his second son, Reb Yisroel.
+He died on Hoshana Rabbah, 1903, and was succeeded by his second son, Yisroel, his first son having predeceased him.
 His teachings have been published in Divrei Dovid, Beis Yisroel and Knesset Yisroel.

-Rav Yisroel Friedman
+Yisroel Friedman

-Rabbi Dovid Moshe's son was Rabbi Yisroel Friedman.
-Rabbi Yisroel ran his Chasidic court with the concept of Hod ShebaTiferes ("Majesty in Glory"; in kabalistic terms).
-He died in 1934.
-After Rabbi Yisroel, his sons, Rabbi Nochum Mordechai Friedman and Rabbi Dov Ber Friedman, served as Rebbes.
-Rabbi Dov Ber died in 1936.
-Rabbi Nochum fled to the British Mandate of Palestine in 1939, and died in Jerusalem in 1946.
+Rabbi Dovid Moshe's son was Rabbi Yisroel Friedman, who died in 1933.
+After Yisroel, his sons, Rabbi Nochum Mordechai Friedman and Rabbi Dov Ber Friedman, served as Rebbes.
+Dov Ber died in 1936.
+Rabbi Nochum fled to the British Mandate of Palestine in 1939 and died in Jerusalem in 1946.
 His son Rabbi Shlomo Friedman led the Chortkover Hasidim until his death in Tel Aviv in 1959.

-Chortkov today
+Later history

-Among the current leaders of the Chortkover Hasidim are Rabbi Yisroel Friedman of Manchester, England, and Rabbi Dov Ber Friedman of Antwerp, Belgium.
-Both are grandsons of the Chortkover Rebbe Dov Ber, but have refused the title of Chortkover Rebbe.
+Among the leaders of the Chortkover Hasidim are Rabbi Yisroel Friedman of Manchester, England, and Rabbi Dov Ber Friedman of Antwerp, Belgium.
+Both are grandsons of the Dov Ber who do not use the title of Chortkover Rebbe.
 In addition to the Chortkover communities in Manchester and Antwerp, there is also one in Jerusalem, and one in Safed (Tzefas).